RooRay/Google-Forms-to-Discord/README.md

 # Installation

-The installation for this fork is the exact same as the official installation just replace the code used there with our modified `google script.js` file.
-Support for this will not be provided in the ActiniumCloud support channels.
+The installation for this fork is the exact same as the [official installation](https://github.com/Iku/Google-Forms-to-Discord) just replace the code used there with my modified `google script.js` file.
+Support for this will not be provided by me outside of code-related issues and small help with setup.